naveenjoy/networking-vpp/docs/networking-vpp-arch.md

 # Devstack Settings

 Use the devstack mitaka release with the below settings to stack the networking-vpp driver.
 The ETCD_HOST is the IP address (i.e. the advertise-client-url IP) of the etcd cluster member.
 The ETCD_PORT is the etcd client port.
+If etcd security has been activated, you can optionally provide the username and password using the settings ETCD_USER and ETCD_PASSWORD.

     Enable appropriate services